Dryopteris marginata

 What's the taxonomical classification of Dryopteris marginata?

-Dryopteris marginata belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
-As a member of the class Equisetopsida, it falls under the subclass Polypodiinae and the order Polypodiales.
-Its taxonomic lineage continues through the family Polypodiaceae, eventually reaching the genus Dryopteris, where it is specifically identified by the species name marginata.
+Dryopteris marginata belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
+Within the class Equisetopsida, it is further categorized into the subclass Polypodiinae and the order Polypodiales.
+This fern is a member of the family Polypodiaceae, falling under the genus Dryopteris, and is specifically identified by its species name, marginata.

 What are the morphological characteristics of this plant?